ericonetto/api_anonymizer/README.md

 `PASSWORD=yourpassword`

-The easiest way would be to use Docker
+Then, the easiest way to start up this middleware API would be to use Docker:

-Copy the Dockerfile and then:
+Copy the Dockerfile at the same folder were is the **.env** file and then:

     docker build -t api_anonymizer . && docker run -p 4557:4557 -it api_anonymizer